 Great Neck Conservation Area-Clark Pond Overlook- Town owned 34 Clark Road

 Great Neck Conservation Area’s 85.5 acres are divided into eight geographically separated parcels, the centerpiece of which is the 67.5 acre core parcel beginning at the fork of North Ridge and Little Neck Roads extending eastward toward Plum Island Sound.
 Public access is available at the Clark Pond overlook located at 34 Clark Road constructed by Town staff and volunteers to integrate into the natural landscape.
 It was opened to the public in the spring of 2011 and offers interpretive educational signage about the history of the pond and value of the pond for wildlife habitat.
 Visitors can enjoy wildlife observation from built-in benches along the platform overlooking the pond, with expansive vistas toward Plum Island in the Ipswich Bay and Cape Ann to the south.
-The overlook is handicapped assessible.
+The overlook is handicapped accessible.
 As of this time, the other parcels that make up the Great Neck Conservation Area are not accessible to the public.
 Watch the video below to see the Great Neck Conservation Area and views of Ipswich Bay and Clark Pond from above.

 Strawberry Hill-Town owned 56 Jeffrey’s Neck Road

 This property offers two gentle out-and-back hiking trails.
 From the 6-car parking lot, the trail passes through grassland bird habitat before splitting at the first bench under the tree.
 To the left is the Bakers Island trail.
 The half mile Bakers Island trail crosses a private driveway-please respect our neighbors’ private property- and passes along the marsh to a vista point to views of the Eagle Hill River marshes.
 The Smith Island trail follows the main trail from the bench across a causeway to the grassy Smith Island for ¾ mile hike.
 Boots are encouraged for this property!
 For a virtual tour of the trails at Strawberry Hill that take you to vistas of the Eagle Hill River estuary, watch the video below.

 Nichols Field-Town owned 60 Labor-in-Vain Road

 Nichols Field is an open grassland that has a small parking lot and a quarter mile long loop trail that brings you around the property.
 This gentle hike is perfect for little ones with beautiful views of the Ipswich River and a short spur trail that takes you down to the river’s edge along the rocky shoreline.
 Watch the video below to see what the walk around Nichols Field is like from above.

-You also have an opportunity to take a virtual tour of Nichols Field by watching this video created by volunteer Tess O'Connor on the Open Space Program homepage: Nichols Field Virtual Tour
+You can also experience Nichols Field through a virtual tour by watching this video, created by volunteer Tess O'Connor, on the Open Space Program homepage: Nichols Field Virtual Tour

 Turkey Hill Conservation Area-Town owned 31 Pineswamp Road

-There is a quarter mile spur to the west off of the Turkey Hill trail that is currently under maintenance.
-If the open space purchase is approved at Town Meeting, the spur would connect up to the large trail system at the adjacent Kamon Farm.
+There is a quarter mile spur to the west off of the Turkey Hill trail.
+If the open space purchase is approved at Town Meeting on October 17, 2020, the spur will connect to the large trail system at the adjacent Kamon Farm.
 This trail connection would open up miles of trail connections to the public.
 To learn more, view the Kamon Farm webpage on the Town of Ipswich website.